 The way the eyebrow is slanted and touching the eye can show us that the shark is angry and a bit malicious.

 Step 4 – Outline the fins, tail and mouth

 Now we start to trace our shark.
 Use a thick, soft pencil to do this.
-First we draw the “arm” fin, so we know where it crosses the body.
+First, we draw the “arm” fin, so we know where it crosses the body.

-Finally we draw dorsal fin and tail.
+Finally, we draw the dorsal fin and tail.